OSGeoLabBp/tutorials/english/bash/bash.rst

 	Hello world

 The *hello* variable is local to this shell.
-To create global variables (which are accessible in the subshells) use export infron of the assignment.
+To create global variables (which are accessible in the subshells) use export in front of the assignment.
 Double and single quotes are different in shells.
 Between double quotes variable substitution is done.